Lsq707/developer-jms8.0/java-management/introduction/introduction.md

 * Understand vital concepts related to Management Agent installation
 * Install Management Agent on Managed Instances
 * Set up multiple Managed Instances and Management Gateway
+* Export JMS data across regions
 * Track Java Usage in a Container
+* Download Java Artifacts and monitor Java downloads

 ### Prerequisites

 * This workshop requires an Oracle Cloud account.
 You may use your **own cloud account** or you can get a **Free Trial** account as described in *Get Started*.
 * A host(desktop/laptop/server/virtual machine) with Linux/Windows Operating System
+* A host machine running macOS can also be used but it is not recommended as not all of the advanced features in JMS are supported.

 ## Extension Workshops